elshaw82/elshaw82/README.md

 I'm nearing the end of R1 where I really focussed on learning JavaScript: next up - React, Bootstrap and Sass

-I love great design, CSS, weird animations and The National.
+I love great design, CSS and The National.
 Pasta addict.
 She/Her.

 <hr/>